bas-amop/PolarRoute-server/README.md

 A web server to manage requests for meshes and routes generated using the [PolarRoute](https://github.com/bas-amop/PolarRoute) and [MeshiPhi](https://github.com/bas-amop/MeshiPhi/) libraries, implemented using [Django](https://www.djangoproject.com/), [Celery](https://docs.celeryq.dev/) and [Django REST framework](https://www.django-rest-framework.org/).

-It currently takes *vessel* meshes created using MeshiPhi and serves requests for routes, which are calculated using PolarRoute.
+It currently takes *vessel* meshes created using MeshiPhi or [PolarRoute-pipeline](https://github.com/bas-amop/PolarRoute-pipeline) and serves requests for routes, which are calculated using PolarRoute.

 ## Setup/installation